 When the aft bench is not in use it can be folded flush into the transom.
-To use the seat unsnap the bolster and raise it out of the way.
-Pull the seat out and down.
+To use the seat; raise the bolster, pull the seat up and out toward you and let down into position.

-Foldaway Port and/or Starboard Trolling Seat (Option)
+Foldaway Trolling Seat (Option)